sahilmalhotra0510/io/template/README.md

 **Advantage of YAML for entity data sharing**

-JSON is well suited for data interchange since the structure is rigid.
+JSON is well suited for data interchange since the structure is rigid, however
-YAML based on JSON standards has the advantage of being both slim and easier to read/edit.
+YAML (based on JSON standards) has the added advantage of being slim and easier to read/edit.

 - Machine-Readable - A significant advantage of both JSON and YAML over PDF files
 - Human-Editable - Fewer errors likely when editing YAML compared to JSON scenario files